tomonocle/miscellany/README.md

 # Clark's Miscellany

 ## Introduction
-As I've meandered through my career I've been collecting bits of information that I found useful, enlighting or amusing - and sometimes all three.
+Hello 👋

+For a number of years now I've made a habit of collecting useful and/or interesting commands, facts, figures, principles, laws, sayings, quotes, rules-of-thumb, etc that I come across as I journey through my career.

-I use them daily and update them frequently.
-I find them very useful, and I hope you do too.
+I find myself referring to them almost daily, and I hope they're as useful to you as they are to me.

+**TC**

 ## Contents